Kernix13/markdown-cheatsheet/html-tags.md

   <li>ordered</li>
 </ol>

-Pre tag check: exactly the same as code blocks
+Pre tag check: exactly the same as code blocks BUT WITHOUT CODE HIGHLIGHTING
 <pre>
   function testFx() {
     console.log("Hello");
   }
 </pre>

 Table tag test: inline css?
+Bold, italic and strikethough do not work in table cells, but they do in markdown tables!!!
 <table>
 <thead>
 <tr>